Home / publications / commentaries /

 A 2002 report commissioned by the Home Office drew on 65 interviews with asylum-seekers and found that seven main factors led to migrants seeking asylum in the UK.
 None of the reasons were related to asylum policy.
 The researchers found little evidence that the respondents had a detailed knowledge of UK asylum procedures, benefit entitlements, or the availability of work in the UK.
 There was even less evidence that the respondents had a comparative knowledge of how these conditions varied between different European destination countries.

-Qualitative research in other countries has come to similar conclusions, often finding that asylum seekers often do not have a clear picture of what policies will face them after they arrive and that perceptions of different destinations are formed based on higher-level factors, such as a country’s overall reputation as a safe or welcoming environment[2][3][4].
+Qualitative research in other countries has come to similar conclusions.
+It has found that asylum seekers typically do not have a clear picture of what policies will face them after they arrive, and that perceptions of different destinations are formed based on higher-level factors, such as a country’s overall reputation as safe or welcoming[1][2][3].
 Research has found that the information that asylum seekers have is often inaccurate.
 Another study found that “preventive migration policies, particularly those concerned with deterrence, appear to matter little” to asylum seekers’ choice of destination country.
 The qualitative research based on interviews with asylum seekers is in broad agreement that asylum policy, especially that concerning the treatment of asylum seekers after they arrive, is not likely to be a powerful tool for influencing individuals’ decision-making.

 Quantitative studies on the determinants of asylum-seeking are broadly consistent with this qualitative research, with some partial exceptions.
-Hatton found that policies restricting access to a country’s territory, and a lower application success rate, were associated with fewer asylum applications to that country but found no evidence that policies governing the treatment of asylum seekers after arrival reduce applications (in this, it is consistent with the main findings of qualitative research).
-Brekke et al. found that restrictions to asylum seekers’ rights after arrival did reduce asylum applications, but not by much.
-Both Hatton and Brekke et al. agree that geopolitical factors – specifically, conflict, terrorism, and poor economic conditions in origin countries – are much bigger drivers of asylum-seeking than policies governing the treatment of asylum seekers after arrival.
-Thieleman (2013) similarly found that the key determinants of an asylum seeker’s choice of host country are historical, economic, and reputational, which “lie beyond the reach of asylum policymakers”[5].
+Hatton found that policies restricting access to destination countries’ territories, and a lower application success rate, were associated with fewer asylum applications in destination countries.
+But Hatton found no evidence that policies governing the treatment of asylum seekers after arrival reduce applications.
+This finding is consistent with the main findings of qualitative research.
+By contrast, Brekke et al. found that restrictions to asylum seekers’ rights after arrival did reduce asylum applications – but not by much.
+More broadly, Hatton and Brekke et al. are in agreement that geopolitical factors – specifically, conflict, terrorism, and poor economic conditions in origin countries – are much bigger drivers of asylum-seeking than policies governing the treatment of asylum seekers after arrival.
+Thieleman similarly found that the key determinants of an asylum seeker’s choice of host country are historical, economic, and reputational, which “lie beyond the reach of asylum policymakers”.
 In particular, he found no evidence that measures intended to return asylum seekers to so-called ‘safe third countries’ reduced asylum applications.

 International examples of policies, such as returns agreements that have aimed to deter people from arriving to seek asylum—such as in Australia or the EU-Turkey deal—have often also combined deterrence policies with physical enforcement.
 Physical enforcement may be more effective in reducing asylum applications than deterrence policies.
 For example, Australian analyst Henry Sherrell has argued that the main reason that Australia was able to reduce the number of people arriving by small boat was that it turned boats around at sea – an argument also made by The Kaldor Centre for International Refugee Law.